ECF/bndtools.grpc/README.md

 version: 2.0.5 or empty for latest

-For a bndtools workspace with a m2 repo pointing to maven central, the following will include the GrpcGenerator class in classpath:
+For a bndtools workspace with a m2 repo pointing to maven central, the following GAV will include the GrpcGenerator class in classpath:

 **org.eclipse.ecf:org.eclipse.ecf.bndtools.grpc:2.0.5**